gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 on NT you will see '/APP'.

-If you make a mistake in your assembler code (such as using the wrong size modifier, or using a wrong operand for the instruction) GNAT will report this error in a temporary file, which will be deleted when the compilation is finished.
+If you make a mistake in your assembler code (such as using the wrong size modifier or using a wrong operand for the instruction) GNAT will report this error in a temporary file, which is deleted when the compilation is finished.
 Generating an assembler file will help in such cases, since you can assemble this file separately using the ``as`` assembler that comes with gcc.